Hollywood, CA, 2010

 The primary function of the landscape is to provide outdoor living spaces for a couple and their two young children.
 Outdoor living activities are encouraged by incorporating a small lawn for toddlers to play, areas to lounge in both shade and sun, and a front yard that provides a variety of plant textures and colors for the family to enjoy.

 Elements include a recycled redwood deck that connects to the living room of the house.
 The deck receives shade most of the day from palm trees.
 A custom steel planter is formed into the deck and is flush mounted with the top of the deck; it is planted with Lavender to add fragrance to the garden.
-The lawn is planted with drought tolerant grass, and is connected to the master bedroom by a plinth-like concrete step.
+The lawn is planted with drought tolerant turfgrass, and is connected to the master bedroom by a single plinth-like concrete step.
 A cast-in-place Portland Cement patio provides a flexible space for sun bathing.
 The concrete patio continues as a paver path on the north side of the garden and is custom formed to allow rainwater to flow away from the house into a planting bed.
 A 12’ tall Podocarpus hedge lines the pathway corridor and provides privacy.
-The sun patio is bordered on two sides with a colorful and textural mix of drought tolerant plants.
+The sun patio is bordered on two sides with a colorful and textural array of drought tolerant plants.
 Welded wire mesh is installed on the fence bordering the deck and lawn and is planted with climbing fig. A 6” layer of crushed rock is installed along the North corridor for rainwater retention and groundwater recharge.
 The front yard is planted with a carpet of yellow flowering Gazania.
 Sculptural plants such as Agave and Cordyline — provide a striking contrast to the Gazania by rising pointedly from the ground cover.